← All Chapters|Part 1 — The Premise and the Witness

 The historical record does contain an anomaly that is relevant here: the systematic destruction of ancient artifacts, texts, and structures is documented across civilizations.
 The Library of Alexandria was destroyed (possibly multiple times).
 The Spanish conquistadors burned the vast majority of Mayan codices.
 The Chinese emperor Qin Shi Huang is recorded as having ordered the burning of books and the burying of scholars.
 The Taliban destroyed the Buddhas of Bamiyan.
 ISIS destroyed artifacts at Palmyra, Nineveh, and other sites.

 Each of these destructions has been attributed to specific historical actors with specific motivations—religious zeal, political consolidation, cultural dominance.
 But the pattern of destruction—recurring across millennia, across cultures, across continents—suggests either a universal human impulse to destroy the past or a coordinated, long-term program of erasure executed by entities that persist across civilizations.
+Under the EM hypothesis, entities whose consciousness exists as electromagnetic patterns may persist across individual lifetimes by serially occupying hosts—making a centuries-long program of systematic erasure not merely possible but operationally straightforward.

 Marshall's framework suggests the latter.